techchallenger7765/plaid-poc/README.md

 2. **Configuration:**
    - Update the Plaid API credentials in `budgetwise_backend/settings.py` using `PLAID_CLIENT_ID` and `PLAID_SECRET_ID`.

-3. **Install Dependencies:**
-   - Install Python dependencies using `pip install -r requirements.txt`.

-4. **Run the Server:**
-   - Start the Django development server using `python manage.py runserver`.

-5. **Plaid Integration:**
-   - Integrate Plaid Link into your frontend application to enable users to securely connect their bank accounts.
-   - Handle user authentication and store Plaid access tokens securely.

-6. **Retrieve and Store Data:**
-   - Use Plaid API endpoints to retrieve users' financial data, such as account balances and transaction history.
-   - Route the data into Firebase Firestore for storage.

 ## Project Usage

 - Access the application by running the Django development server.